jksalcedo/jksalcedo/README.md

 A Computer Science student with a passion for mobile development and problem-solving.
-I'm currently focused on building my skills in creating efficient and user-friendly applications.

 ---

-- **Learning:** Kotlin, Python, C++, and Java for Android and backend development.
+- **Learning:** Python, Java, and Svelte framework.
-- **Current Project:** PassVault - an android app for storing of passwords securely.
+- **Current Project:** PassVault - an android app for securely storing of passwords.

 ---